au-phiware/ksb-base/readme.md

+0. deps are currently 4 months old.
+0.1 intentially blank currently.. but has a structure.

 1. Erase commits and reorder so its tagged progression.
 2. Complete all un-opionated blanks....
     - this is always a problem with starter kits, peopel work on them too much so they become too coupled, and hard to understand...